usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 prints the RTP synchronization source (SSRC) field if available.
 The "selected" column indicates whether the message was sent or received for the currently selected call on the client, or "N/A" for server messages.
 The
-"rx/tx" column indicates if the message was sent or received, i.e. if "rx" is the value in the column then that means the message was received, while a value of "tx" indicates that the message was sent.
+"rx/tx" column indicates if the message was sent or received, i.e., if "rx" is the value in the column then that means the message was received, while a value of "tx" indicates that the message was sent.
 The "bytes" columns indicates the size (in bytes) of the message that was generated at the